-- (b) when the existence, condition or contents of the original have been proved to be admitted in writing by the person against whom it is proved or by his representative in interest; - (c) when the original has been destroyed or lost, or when the party offering evidence of its contents cannot, for any other reason not arising from his own default or neglect, produce it in reasonable time; - (d) when the original is of such a nature as not to be easily movable; - (e) when the original is a public document within the meaning of section 74; - (f) when the original is a document of which a certified copy is permitted by this Adhiniyam, or by any other law in force in India to be given in evidence; - (g) when the originals consist of numerous accounts or other documents which cannot conveniently be examined in Court, and the fact to be proved is the general result of the whole collection.
+- (b) when the existence, condition or contents of the original have been proved to be admitted in writing by the person against whom it is proved or by his representative in interest; - (c) when the original has been destroyed or lost, or when the party offering evidence of its contents cannot, for any other reason not arising from his own default or neglect, produce it in reasonable time; - (d) when the original is of such a nature as not to be easily movable; - (e) when the original is a public document within the meaning of section 74;

+- (f) when the original is a document of which a certified copy is permitted by this Adhiniyam, or by any other law in force in India to be given in evidence; - (g) when the originals consist of numerous accounts or other documents which cannot conveniently be examined in Court, and the fact to be proved is the general 20 result of the whole collection: - (h) when the genuineness of the document itself is in question.

-Explanation.-For the purposes of-
+Explanation.-For the purposes of,-

-- (i) clauses (a), (c) and (d), any secondary evidence of the contents of the document is admissible; - (ii) clause (b), the written admission is admissible; - (iii) clause (e) or (f), a certified copy of the document, but no other kind of secondary evidence, is admissible; - (iv) clause (g), evidence may be given as to the general result of the documents by any person who has examined them, and who is skilled in the examination of such document.
+- (i) clauses (a), (c) and (d), any secondary evidence of the contents of the document is admissible; - (ii) clause (b), the written admission is admissible; - (iii) clauses (e) or (f), a certified copy of the document, but no other kind of secondary evidence, is admissible; - (iv) clause (g), evidence may be given as to the general result of the documents by any person who has examined them, and who is skilled in the examination of such documents.

-Electronic or digital record.
+Admissibility of electronic or digital record.

-61. Nothing in this Adhiniyam shall apply to deny the admissibility of an electronic or digital record in the evidence on the ground that it is an electronic or digital record and such record shall, subject to section 63, have the same legal effect, validity and enforceability as other document.
+61. Nothing in the Adhiniyam shall apply to deny the admissibility of an electronic or digital record in the evidence on the ground that it is an electronic or digital record and such record shall have the same legal effect, validity and enforceability as paper records.